Buying a Dental Practice: Going from Associate to Owner

 Before you start the preparation process, be sure to remember the following:

-- Avoid making large personal purchases that could drain your liquidity (e.g., buying a house or an expensive new car)
+- Avoid making large personal purchases that could drain your liquidity (e.g., buying a house or an expensive new car).
+If you must make a large purchase, such as a home, consult the dental-specific lender you plan to work with for practice acquisition and a financial advisor.

-- Review your current associate contract and noncompete agreement; many of these contracts require you to provide a 30-, 90- or 180-day notice to your current employer before departing, which is something a lender and seller would want to be aware of
+- Review your current associate contract and noncompete agreement; many of these contracts require you to provide a 30-, 90- or 180-day notice to your current employer before departing, which is something a lender and seller would want to know.

 The bottom line